Cyber-Domain-Ontology/cdo.github.io/CONTRIBUTE.md

 One of these lines can be swapped in when ready:
 - [ ] Requirements Review vote is open until TODO-datetime
 - [x] Requirements Review vote occurred, passing, on TODO-date
-- [x] Requirements Review vote occurred, not passing, on TODO-date In event of the latter, delete the remainder of the list.
+- [x] Requirements Review vote occurred, not passing and not planned to revisit, on TODO-date In event of the latter, delete the remainder of the list.
 -->
 - [ ] *Requirements development phase completed.*